Why Don’t I Want To Do Anything Anymore – A Look At Boredom And Lack Of Desire

 Depression And Lack Of Motivation

-Depression is a common, yet complex mental illness that occurs for several reasons, including family history, stressful life events, medications, illness or other health issues, or faulty mood management.
+Depression is a common, yet complex mental illness that occurs for several reasons, including family history, stressful life events, medications, illness or other health conditions, or faulty mood management.

 Some common symptoms of depression include: